Dr Ni Peng

 Refereed conference presentations

-- “Investor Attention and Early Announcements in Mergers and Acquisitions” (with Gulnur Muradoglu, Huai Qin, and Chunling Xia), accepted by 2021 EFMA Annual Conference (Virtual conference, July 2021)
+- “Investor Attention and Early Announcements in Mergers and Acquisitions” (with Gulnur Muradoglu, Huai Qin, and Chunling Xia), presented at 2021 EFMA Annual Conference (Virtual conference, July 2021)

-- “Irresponsible Corporate Water Actions - Cognitive Judgments and Reactions by Shareholders” (with Rafia Afrin and Frances Bowen), accepted by 2021 Academy of Management Annual Conference (Virtual conference, July 2021)
+- “Irresponsible Corporate Water Actions - Cognitive Judgments and Reactions by Shareholders” (with Rafia Afrin and Frances Bowen), presented at 2021 Academy of Management Annual Conference (Virtual conference, July 2021)

-- “Acquisitions and technology value revision” (with Xiangshang Cai, Amedeo De Cesari, and Ning Gao), presented at 2020 American Finance Association (AFA) Annual Conference (San Diego, January 2020), Paris December 2019 Finance Meeting (Paris, December 2019), and King’s Business School seminar (London, December 2019)
+- “Acquisitions and technology value revision” (with Xiangshang Cai, Amedeo De Cesari, and Ning Gao), presented at 2020 American Finance Association (AFA) Annual Conference (San Diego, January 2020), 2019 FMA Annual Meeting (New Orleans, October 2019), Paris December 2019 Finance Meeting (Paris, December 2019), and King’s Business School seminar (London, December 2019)